My name is Dani and I am a 32-year-old wife and mother of two ridiculous pit bulls, and an April baby-to-be.

-And through the ups and downs, here I am nine months from crossing the finish line of my first half marathon and my first pregnancy, happily and healthily standing with a nearly 21-week-old pregnancy, and eager for the new track that I am on.
+And through the ups and downs, here I am almost an entire year from crossing the finish line of my first half marathon and my first pregnancy.

 It is amazing how quickly your mindset changes when you realize you are having a baby.
 Certain things suddenly become much more important while things you used to stress about don’t phase you at all.
 In the last few months, many things have happened in and around my life that, along with Baby Girl, have shifted my perspective on what is truly the most important.

 Life serves us many opportunities to make a choice.
 A choice between what is easy and what is hard.
 A choice between what pushes us out of our comfort zone and what keeps us safely in our bubble.
 A choice between what we wish to do in our future and how we can spend our time now to get one step closer.
 A choice between what is right and what is wrong (even when it feels so right).
 A choice between really learning all of the facts and not just blindly “picking a side” in a world that seems all too quick to divide us all up.
 A choice between what will make us stronger and what will keep us where we are.

 We have the choice to look at the positive and see all of the good around us.
 We have the choice to believe in greater things.
 We have a choice to be honest.
 We have the choice to apologize and own up to our mistakes.
 We have the choice to believe in people’s integrity and their ability to grow even when they make a mistake.
 We have the choice to disagree with someone without becoming a nasty, angry person over it.
 We have the choice to be a part of the bigger picture and stand up for what we are passionate about.
 We have the choice to face our fears.
 We have the choice to change for the better.
 We have the choice to be grateful for the life we have even when it is hard.